With A Useful Herb Chart

 Our Herbal Connections

-History tells us that we are eating the same herbs today that people before us, used 5000 years ago.
-We have all loved the fresh taste and scent and they are healthy alternatives to fat, sodium, calories, and artificial flavors.
+History tells us that we are eating the same herbs today that people before us cooked with 5,000 years ago.
+We have all loved their fresh taste and scent, and they are healthy alternatives to fat, sodium, calories, and artificial flavors.

 This link will take you to the Mayo Clinic site and its recommendations for the healthy use of herbs in cooking.

-Choose your favorite cuisine, favorite chef, or source of recipes.
+To select herbs for your garden; choose your favorite cuisine, favorite chef, or source of recipes.
 You will find herbs and spices in all kinds of food.
-From the chart below, you can link to articles on specific herbs with growing advice and recipe ideas for each.
+From the chart above, you can link to articles on specific herbs with growing advice and recipe ideas for each.

 Herbs are beautiful, scented plants of primarily small size.
-This means that everyone can grow fresh flavor for the kitchen.
+This means that everyone can grow fresh flavors for the kitchen.
 A small plot of land near the kitchen door or pots and hanging baskets on the patio or the balcony will fill your kitchen.
 Many herbs can be brought Indoors in Winter to live in a sunny window.
-Perennial herbs, planted once, will return for years to come, and they are remarkably drought tolerant once established.
+Perennial herbs, planted once, will return for years to come, and they are remarkably drought-tolerant once established.

 Shakespeare’s Knot Garden-My Definition of a Perfect Garden!

-The garden pictured at the top of this post is a recreation of what we think William Shakespeare planted.
+The garden in the featured image at the top of this post is a recreation of what we believe William Shakespeare planted.
 It is located at the site of his home, “New Place,” in Stratford Upon Avon.
-Here is a fuller description of a visit to 5 gardens related to his life.
+Here is a fuller description of a visit to five gardens related to his life.
 Tudor gardeners liked to combine culinary herbs with ornamental plants in decorative “Knot Gardens.”

-Take the advice of a 16th-century digger, herbs blend well with flowers and shrubs they are edible and beautiful to look at.
-Shakespeare’s generation loved to entertain in the garden, with story and song.
-Why not us?
+Take the advice of a 16th-century digger; herbs blend well with flowers and shrubs.
+They are edible and beautiful to look at.
+Shakespeare’s generation loved to entertain in the garden with story and song.

-When planning your garden keep these simple facts in mind.
-Most herbs are sun-loving plants, with Mediterranean origins.
+When planning your garden, keep these simple facts in mind.
+Most herbs are sun-loving plants with many having Mediterranean origins.
 They require three features in a garden;

 - the sun,